PawDevUK/Portfolio-react/README.md

 #### Portfolio

+- Add all not working projects to Portfolio to make them accessible.
+- Add initial data to LocalStorage in the TicTacToe so the stats window has some dumy data to display.
 - Add downloaded fonts to the project.
 - Improve text on the entire website.
 - Improve card design.
 - Simplify and reduce repeated styles throughout the page.
 - Finish Register/Login functionality.
 - Finish language support for Polish.
-- Add a 'kill-switch' to the server project.
 - Improve application performance.
 - Update 'About Me' section.
 - Update all application text content.